gaultier/blog/body_of_work.md

 ---

-<h2 id="back-end-software-engineer-devops-ppro-munich-germany-2017-2023">Back-end Software Engineer & DevOps PPRO, Munich, Germany; 2017-2023</h2>
+## Back-end Software Engineer & DevOps PPRO, Munich, Germany; 2017-2023

 I knew I did not want to stay in Switzerland, and found a job as a Software Engineer in Munich, Germany, at a FinTech company.
 This time not the stock market kind but the online payments kind.
 Think Paypal or the now defunct Wirecard (but we were honest and law abiding, and they were not).